xing-yang/enhancements/keps/sig-storage/20190530-pv-health-monitor.md

 - ControllerCheckVolume RPC
   - External controller calls ControllerCheckVolume() to check the health condition of PVs themselves, for example, if the PVs are deleted ...
-  - Move Attach checking here ?
+  - If volume is attached to this node, the external controller calls ControllerCheckVolume() to see if volume is still attached.
 - NodeCheckVolume RPC
-  - If volume is attached to this node, the external agent calls NodeCheckVolume() to see if volume is still attached; Move this check to  ControllerCheckVolume ?
   - For any PV that is mounted, the external agent calls NodeCheckVolume() to see if volume is still mounted;
   - Calls NodeCheckVolume to check if volume is usable, e.g., filesystem corruption, bad blocks, etc ?